Wednesday, December 28, 2022

 Who waits at the window with a candle against the darkness??
 Are they watching for intruders or watching for a tardy loved one to finally return to them?

-The tiny two story house with the dutch roof is a curiosity tucked in a corner of Mordecai Historical Park.
+The tiny two story house with the Dutch roof is a curiosity tucked in a corner of Mordecai Historical Park.
 This is not its original home as it has been moved before calling the park home.
 Is this why the watcher eternally waits with a candle burning in the window?

 The story is here along with the fascinating history of this early "tiny house."